atomicdata-dev/atomic-server/server/README.md

 ### How do I migrate my data to a new domain?

 There are no helper functions for this, but you could `atomic-server export` your JSON-AD, and find + replace your old domain with the new one.
+This could especially be helpful if you're running at `localhost` and want to move to a live server.

 ### How do I reset my database?